 WordPress Can Handle Constant Updates

-All things aside, strictly looking at Google’s algorithm and webmaster guideline changes, you can expect that changes will need to made to your site almost constantly.
-“We’re talking 1–2 small algorithm tweaks per day and 1–2 major rollouts per month,” Dave told me.
-WordPress is also constantly updated, releasing optimizations and bug fixes and compatibility for new platforms and devices as quickly as they arise.
+Thankfully, WordPress is among the best at this because it is consistently evolving, too.
+WordPress is constantly updated, releasing optimizations and bug fixes and compatibility for new platforms and devices as quickly as they arise.
 According to WPMUDEV, WordPress releases significant core updates every 3 to 4 months, and promptly releases security updates in between.

 WordPress releases significant core updates every 3 to 4 months, and promptly releases security updates in between.

-First off, when using WordPress, most cases would not require a developer to make updates.
-There are a variety of built in settings and plugins that make it simple for a non-developer to go in and update whatever needs to be updated, whether it’s content, page structure, imagery, etc.
+However, when you utilize WordPress, there are a variety of built-in settings and plugins that make it simple for a non-developer to go in and update whatever needs to be updated, whether it’s content, page structure, imagery, etc.

 How Do We Make WordPress Secure for Our Enterprise Clients?